The Animal-AI Environment: A Virtual Laboratory For Comparative Cognition and Artificial Intelligence Research: A Battery of Agents

 \subsection{Experiments}

-Using the tests designed in Section \ref{sec:Designing Experiments in Animal-AI} as well as the battery of 900 tasks from the Animal-AI Olympics \cite{crosby2019animal, crosby2020animal}, we present the performances of a subset of the agents that have been implemented in Animal-AI 3.
+Using the tests designed in Section \ref{sec:Designing Experiments in Animal-AI} as well as the Animal-AI Testbed (\cite{crosby2019animal, crosby2020animal}), we present the performances of a subset of the agents that have been implemented in the Animal-AI Environment.